 Both shaving and showering can dry out the skin, so it’s important to replace some of that lost moisture.
 As soon as you step out of the shower, hydrate your skin with a body lotion while your skin is still damp.
-If you shave often, we suggest choosing a moisturizer with ceramides, which will help rebuild the skin’s natural barrier.
+If you shave your legs often, we suggest choosing a moisturizer with ceramides, which will help rebuild the skin’s natural barrier.

 6. Take care of your razor.